Loading…

 The CAUL Open Educational Resources (OER) Collective, an initiative led by the Council of Australian University Librarians (CAUL), has been leveraging the power of networks within university libraries in Australia and Aotearoa / New Zealand to advance open publishing and open educational practices at a regional level.
 The goals of the CAUL OER Collective are three-fold, with the aim of building capacity and capability across the network:

-A central driver behind this capacity and capability building is the annual grants program which has awarded close to $100,000 to support the development of open textbooks in member institutions.
+A central driver behind this capacity and capability building is the annual grants program, which has awarded over $93,000 to support the development of open textbooks in Member institutions.
 The textbooks cover a diverse range of disciplines, including psychology, law, Indigenous studies, and health – telemedicine, pharmacy, nursing and midwifery.

 Included in [Session 7C]: Open Publishing - the Australian Experience